 You can still build a Legacy even if you don’t have children of your own.
-Begin to create a legacy for other children of your line, or of your community.
-Use your innate gifts to create an ancestral legacy through writing a book, creating art, building a business, etc. These all count as legacy building because through these works you leave a part of yourself out in the world, something that carries your name and illustrates your deeds.
+Begin to create a legacy for other children of your line or of your community.
+Use your innate gifts to create an ancestral legacy through writing a book, creating art, building a business, etc. These all count as legacy building because you leave a part of yourself out in the world, something that carries your name and illustrates your deeds through these works.

 If you are not in touch with your family, you can start the chain right where you are.
 If you have a passion for something, share it with any child you love.